pytorch/rl/README.md

     </details>
     The corresponding [tutorial](tutorials/tensordictmodule.ipynb) provides more context about its features.

+- a generic [trainer class](torchrl/trainers/trainers.py)<sup>(1)</sup> that
+    executes the aforementioned training loop.
+Through a hooking mechanism, it also supports any logging or data transformation operation at any given time.

 - A common [interface for environments](torchrl/envs)
     which supports common libraries (OpenAI gym, deepmind control lab, etc.)<sup>(1)</sup> and state-less execution (e.g. Model-based environments).
     The [batched environments](torchrl/envs/vec_env.py) containers allow parallel execution<sup>(2)</sup>.